syncrypt/client/docs/encryption.md

 File encryption
 ---------------

-For the actual encryption of the contents of a file, Syncrypt uses AES, a symmetric encryption algorithm.
+For the actual encryption of the contents of a file Syncrypt uses AES, a symmetric encryption algorithm.
 The AES key is part of the file metadata and is protected by the vault key.